ModellingWebLab/weblab-fc/README.txt

 A pre-print is available at:
 http://www.cs.ox.ac.uk/chaste/publications/2011-Cooper-Functional%20Curation.pdf

-This code is only guaranteed to be compatible with Chaste 3.0
+This code is maintained to be compatible with the latest Chaste trunk revision, as swiftly as possible.
+Occasional releases are made to correspond with Chaste releases, and are made available from the main Chaste download page.

 == Installation ==